Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/13-aie-performance-analysis/aie_hang_analysis.md

 Each tile shows percentages for each type of stall.
 From the metrics table, it can be seen that tile (24,0) has a large percentage of lock stall (98.896%), and tile (25,0) has a large percentage of stream stall (98.380%).
 These metrics indicate that the design is hanging, and that analysis is required.

-In the Graph view of Vitis Analzyer, you can visualize the stalled path in the graph, which can give an indication of where the stall has happened in the design.
-By understanding the design behavior, it is also possible to estimate what the cause of the hang might be.
+In the Graph view of Vitis Analzyer, you can visualize the stalled path in the graph, which gives an indication of where the stall has happened in the design.
+By understanding the design behavior, it is also possible to estimate the cause of the hang.

 For example, select the stream stall in Trace view, and switch to Graph view.
 In this design, kernel `k[0]` hangs in stream stall.
 The full destination port is `gr.k[1]/in`, which means that the destination kernel `k[1]` is not receiving data from the stream.